mulesoft/microgateway-custom-policy-template/readme-template.md

 The `playground/config` directory can also contain other resource definitions, such as accessory services used by the policy (Eg. a remote authentication service).

+*For more information about `make build`, visit the [Debugging Custom Policies Locally with PDK](https://docs.mulesoft.com/pdk/1.0/policies-pdk-debug-local) docs section.*

 ### Test
 The `make test` goal runs unit tests and integration tests.
 Integration tests are placed in the `tests` directory and are configured with the files placed at the `tests/<module-name>/<test-name>` directory.

+*For more information about writing integration tests, visit the [Writing Integration Tests](https://docs.mulesoft.com/pdk/1.0/policies-pdk-integration-tests) docs section.*

 ### Publish
 The `make publish` goal publishes the policy asset in Anypoint Exchange, in your configured Organization.